tableau/connector-plugin-sdk/docs/tdvt.md

 ### Requirements

-- PC or VM running Windows.
+- PC or VM running Windows or macOS.
 - Python 3.3.
 Pip is required as well but should come by default with the Python installation.
 Ensure that you check "install environmental variables".
 - An ODBC or JDBC driver for your database.
 - The 'Calcs' and 'Staples' table loaded in your database.

 ## How it works

-The TDVT consists of Python scripts that create a test framework around TabQueryCLI.exe.
+TDVT consists of Python scripts that create a test framework around TabQueryCLI.exe.
-The inputs are an expression test file or a logical query and a TDS.
+The inputs are an expression test file or a logical query and a TDS file.
 The outputs are rows of data returned from the database after executing the query.

-Expression tests are text files that contain Tableau calculation language expressions (ie anything you could type into an edit calculation dialog).
+Expression tests are text files that contain Tableau calculation language expressions (in other words, anything you can type into an Edit Calculation dialog).
 These expressions are parsed and compiled as individual queries.

 Logical query tests are intermediate, abstract query representations.
 These are parsed and run like the expression tests.

-For each input file the tdvt script calls TabQueryCLI.exe to run the query and then compares the results to an expected file.
+For each input file the TDVT script calls TabQueryCLI.exe to run the query and then compares the results to an expected file.
 Multiple expected files are supported.

 ## Installation

 1. Install TDVT Python module
-   - Create an archive package. `py -3 setup.py sdist --formats gztar`
+   - Create an archive package: `py -3 setup.py sdist --formats gztar`
-   - Install from an archive file: `py -3 -m pip install tdvt-1.1.59.zip`.
+   - Install from an archive file: `py -3 -m pip install tdvt-1.1.59.zip`
-   - Verify it is installed by running `py -3 -m pip list`.
+   - Verify it is installed: `py -3 -m pip list`

-2. Extract and then load the TestV1 minimal dataset into your database.
+1. Extract and then load the TestV1 minimal dataset into your database.

-3. Install Tableau Desktop which includes the tabquery tool needed to run the tests.
+1. If it's not already installed, install Tableau Desktop, which includes the tabquery tool needed to run the tests.

-4. Setup your TDVT workspace.
-You will run TDVT from this directory which contains test setup files.
+1. Set up your TDVT workspace.
+You run TDVT from this directory, which contains test setup files.
 You can copy tdvt/samples to get started.
 This directory is preconfigured for the JDBC and ODBC Postgres examples.

    Or run this command to create empty directories: `py -3 -m tdvt.tdvt --setup`

-5. Edit config/tdvt/tdvt_override.ini and set the path to tabquery.
+1. Edit config/tdvt/tdvt_override.ini and set the path to tabquery.

    - For example: `TAB_CLI_EXE_X64 = C:\Program Files\Tableau\Tableau 1234.1\bin\tabquerytool.exe`

 ## Notes on loading TestV1

-See [Postgres Example](tests/datasets/TestV1/postgres/README.md) for instructions on loading TestV1 to a local Postgres database.
+See [Postgres Example]({{ site.baseurl }}tests/datasets/TestV1/postgres/README.md) for instructions on loading TestV1 to a local Postgres database.
-See the section below about troubleshooting boolean values if your database does not have a native boolean type.
+See the section below about troubleshooting Boolean values if your database does not have a native Boolean type.

-There is a 'StaplesData' test and a 'calcs_data' test that retrive every value from the table and compare it to an expected value.
+There is a 'StaplesData' test and a 'calcs_data' test that retrieve every value from the table and compare it to an expected value.
 This can help ensure the data is loaded correctly with the right data types.

 ## Notes on invoking TDVT

 When TDVT is installed as a Python module it can be invoked as follows:
 `python -m tdvt.tdvt`.

-If you have Python 2 and Python 3 installed run it like `py -3 -m tdvt.tdvt`.
-This will ensure Python 3 is used.
-In th examples below `tdvt` is used, but one of the above would be used in actual practice.
+If you have Python 2 and Python 3 installed, run `py -3 -m tdvt.tdvt`.
+This ensures Python 3 is used.
+In the examples below `tdvt` is used, but one of the above would be used in actual practice.

-TDVT will look for the necessary config and setup files relative to the current working directory.
+TDVT looks for the necessary config and setup files relative to the current working directory.
 Always run TDVT commands from the top level directory of your generated folder structure.
 Use double quotes to wrap arguments that contain spaces.

 `tdvt --generate` is used to update some config files.
 You need to run it if you add a new datasource or change your mydb.ini file.

-## Adding a new datasource
+## Add a new datasource

-First decide on a name for your new datasource.
+First, decide on a name for your new datasource.
 This TDVT config name will be used to name configuration files and will be the argument you use to invoke TDVT.
-This documentation will use 'mydb' as an example.
+We'll use 'mydb' as an example.

-Secondly you will need two Tableau Data Source files (.tds).
+Next, you need two Tableau Data Source files (.tds).
 These represent saved connection information to a particular table in your database.
 TDVT uses the 'Calcs' and 'Staples' tables.

-1. Start Tableau desktop and connect to the 'Calcs' table using 'Other Database (ODBC)'.
+1. Start Tableau Desktop and connect to the 'Calcs' table using 'Other Database (ODBC)'.
-   Once connected, right click on the datasource in the top left 'Data' tab and pick 'Add to Saved Datasources'.
+   After you connect, right-click the datasource in the top left 'Data' tab and select 'Add to Saved Datasources'.
    Save this in the 'tdvt/tds' directory.
    Name this file 'cast_calcs.\*.tds' or 'Staples.\*.tds' where \* represents your TDVT config name.
    For example 'cast_calcs.mydb.tds'.